Steve Perryman

-Stephen John Perryman MBE (born 21 December 1951) is an English former professional footballer who is best-known for his successes with Tottenham Hotspur during the 1970s and early 1980s.
+Stephen John Perryman MBE (born 21 December 1951) is an English former professional footballer who played as a defender or midfielder.
+He is best-known for his successes with Tottenham Hotspur during the 1970s and early 1980s.
 He has won the FA Cup, League Cup, and UEFA Cup all twice with Tottenham in his 17 years at the club.
 Perryman was voted Football Writers' Association Footballer of the Year in 1982 and made a club record 854 first team appearances for Tottenham.
 He was the director of football at Exeter City from 2003 until his temporary retirement in March 2018.

 Playing career

 Perryman was born in Ealing, Middlesex.
 A midfielder and later defender, he played in a club record 866 first team appearances in all competitions for Tottenham Hotspur between 1969 and 1986 and was their longest serving player.
 During his seventeen-year career with the north London club, Perryman collected many medals, winning the UEFA Cup in 1972 and 1984 (playing in both legs of the 1972 final and just the first leg of the 1984 final as he was suspended for the second), and the League Cup in 1971 and 1973.
 He followed in the footsteps of Joe Harvey and Danny Blanchflower and skippered Tottenham to successive FA Cup wins in 1981 and 1982.
 Perryman was also voted the Football Writers' Association Footballer of the Year in 1982.

-Perryman did not score often even by the standards of contemporary midfielders, however he scored both goals in a 2–1 home win over A.C.
-Milan in the 1972 UEFA Cup semi-final first leg.
+Perryman did not score often even by the standards of contemporary midfielders, however he scored both goals in a 2–1 home win over AC Milan in the 1972 UEFA Cup semi-final first leg.
 Spurs went on to win the round 3–2 on aggregate, and then won the title, defeating Wolverhampton Wanderers in the final.

-After leaving White Hart Lane Perryman moved to Oxford United in March 1986, but was cup-tied for their victory in the 1986 Football League Cup Final.
+After leaving White Hart Lane Perryman moved to Oxford United in March 1986, but was cup-tied for their victory in the 1986 Football League Cup final.
 He then played for Brentford as player-manager in the same year, before retiring in 1990.